Bold Samsung ad will make you think your TV has broken down

 Samsung UK (@SamsungUK) May 24, 2018

-Samsung appears to be playing a high-stakes game with its unusual ad, especially as it’ll be shown during a break in the Champions League Final between Liverpool and Real Madrid on Saturday evening.
-As any sports fan knows, sudden disruption of a live broadcast during a big game is enough to make your heart miss a beat even during an ad break.
+Samsung appears to be playing a high-stakes game with its unusual ad, especially as it will be shown during a break in the UEFA Champions League Final between Liverpool and Real Madrid on Saturday evening, May 26.
+As any sports fan knows, sudden disruption of a live broadcast during a big game is enough to make your heart miss a beat even during a commercial break.

 “The large black rectangles which have come to dominate our homes over the past 50 years will soon be a thing of the past as televisions adapt to complement and reflect our modern living environment,” Samsung’s Robert King said in some press bumph.“Our QLED Ambient technology marks the end of an era and we are about to witness a dramatic change in the way we install, watch, and enjoy television.”